People eat large amounts of food, then make themselves vomit, use laxatives, diet, fast, or vigorously exercise to

 People with bulimia nervosa have repeated episodes of binge eating.
 That is, they eat much larger amounts of food than most people would eat in a similar time under similar circumstances.
 Circumstances and culture are important because the amount considered excessive for a normal meal may differ from the amount considered excessive for a holiday meal.

 Emotional stress often triggers the binges, which are usually done in secret.
 Binge eating, which is accompanied by a feeling of a loss of control, usually includes eating when not hungry and eating to the point of physical discomfort.

 People tend to consume sweet, high-fat foods, such as ice cream and cake.
 The amount of food consumed varies and sometimes involves thousands of calories.
 Binges may occur as often as several times a day.

 In an attempt to counteract the effects of the excess food, people use various means to compensate:

 Some also take diuretics to treat perceived bloating.

 Unlike in anorexia nervosa, the body weight of people with bulimia nervosa tends to fluctuate around normal.
 Only a few are overweight or obese.

 Self-induced vomiting can erode tooth enamel, enlarge the salivary glands in the cheeks (parotid glands), and inflame the esophagus.
-Vomiting and purging can lower potassium levels in the blood, causing abnormal heart rhythms.
+Vomiting can lower potassium levels in the blood, causing abnormal heart rhythms.
 Sudden death can result from an abnormal heart rhythm in people who repeatedly take large quantities of ipecac to induce vomiting.
 Rarely, during a binge or purge, the stomach ruptures or the esophagus tears, leading to life-threatening complications.